maya8624/ep-Api/README.md

 # Rest API projcect
-- The backend provides various API enppoints that can be consumed by the frontend to accessa and manipulate data.
+- The backend provides various API endpoints that can be consumed by the frontend to accessa and manipulate data.

 # Features
 - Token Authentication: getting a new access token using refresh token using refresh token rotation